jdeluyck/kcoreorg-website/_posts/2008/2008-12-24-happy-xnewtonchristmas.md

   - norad
   - xmas
 ---
-It&#8217;s that time of the year again, where we all are (supposed to be) happy, cheery, exchange gifts, blabla you know, what not :p
+It's that time of the year again, where we all are (supposed to be) happy, cheery, exchange gifts, blabla you know, what not :p

 Well, at any rate, I hope that you all will have a nice evening tonight, and a joyful new years!